 Here’s what we came up with as some of the benefits of performance support.

-It’s easy to go to a one-hour training session and learn a lot of information.
+It’s easy to attend a one-hour training session and learn a lot of information.
 The problem is that you quickly start forgetting information the instant it’s over.
-Performance support can take the place of some of what would typically be in training and be more effective than training, too.
+Performance support can replace some of what would typically be in training and be more effective than training, too.

-Training is excellent for tasks performed regularly but doesn’t work out well when tasks aren’t commonly performed.
+Training is excellent for tasks performed regularly but doesn’t work well when tasks aren’t commonly performed.
 Our favorite example is using a company time clock system.
-It’s helpful to learn in training how to clock in and out since employees are doing that every day.
-Learning how to request time off in a training session is not as helpful.
+It’s helpful to learn in training how to clock in and out since employees do that every day, but learning how to request time off in a training session is not as helpful.

 Why?